Submit Article

 How Did the Court Analyse the Issues?

-The court began by outlining the test for granting an application for permission to seek judicial review, which is that the applicant must show "a prima facie case of reasonable suspicion that the applicant will succeed on the main application."
-The court emphasized that the judge at the permission stage is not required to conduct a detailed analysis of the materials, but only to quickly read the material and assess whether it discloses an arguable and prima facie case.
+The court’s analysis began with a rigorous application of the permission threshold for judicial review.
+Justice Andre Maniam cited [2018] SGCA 71 ("Nalpon (CA)"), noting that the applicant must show "a prima facie case of reasonable suspicion that the applicant will succeed on the main application" (at [13]).
+The court emphasized that the judge at the permission stage is not to conduct a "detailed analysis of the materials" but rather a "quick read" to determine if the claim is frivolous or unmeritorious.

 What Was the Outcome?

-The court dismissed Mr. Lun's application for permission to apply for judicial review of the RC's decision to dismiss his complaint against Mr. Seah.
-The court found that Mr. Lun had failed to establish an arguable and prima facie case of reasonable suspicion that would warrant the granting of permission for judicial review.
+The High Court dismissed Mr. Lun’s application for permission to apply for judicial review in its entirety.
+The court found that the applicant had failed to establish an arguable and prima facie case of reasonable suspicion on any of the grounds raised—illegality, irrationality, or procedural impropriety.

 Why Does This Case Matter?